OUR MISSION & VISION

 As lay people, we “seek the kingdom of God by engaging in temporal affairs and by ordering them according to the plan of God… [working] for the sanctification of the world from within as a leaven… [making] Christ known to others, especially by the testimony of a life resplendent in faith, hope and charity” (Lumen gentium 31).
-The Lumen Gentium Forum exists to empower Catholic lay professionals living this calling in their careers.
-We do this by offering them intensive education in Catholic social teaching and its practical application for their professional vocations, as well as the telos (ultimate aim) of their institutions: the common good and the human dignity of all.
-Through this method, we are working towards a vision of “enriching and permeating society itself with the Gospel”—evangelization through civic leadership (Compendium of the Social Doctrine of the Church).
+The Lumen Gentium Forum exists to empower the leadership of young Catholic professionals living this calling in their careers.
+We do this by offering our Lumen Gentium Fellows intensive education in Catholic social teaching and its practical application for their personal missions, as well as the telos (ultimate aim) of the institutions within which they serve: the common good and the human dignity of all.
+Through this method, we are building towards a vision of “enriching and permeating society itself with the Gospel” by restoring Christian culture (Compendium of the Social Doctrine of the Church).
+Our charism is evangelization through the magnanimous civic leadership of well-formed Catholic lay apostles who, shaped by God’s grace, become lumen gentium—“the light to the nations.”

 OUR VALUES